freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 # Conclusion

-I hope this article has been helpful and that it has given you a good understanding of how to build a connector for Kernel Memory.
+I hope this article has been helpful and that it has given you a good understanding of how to build a mostly functioning IMemoryDb connector for Kernel Memory.

-In the next article we will complete the connector by adding support for [MemoryFilter](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/Models/MemoryFilter.cs), and we will explore ways to use the ```filter``` option of Elasticsearch kNN query.
+In the next article we will dive deeper in search, and we will add support for [MemoryFilter](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/Models/MemoryFilter.cs) while exploring ways to use the ```filter``` option of Elasticsearch kNN query.